GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/OOP.Chapter9.md

 ```

-If you want to enforce privacy to the class (more than the underscore private joke) you can use a WeakMap (more in Chapter 10):
+If you want to enforce privacy to the class (more than the underscore private) you can use a _WeakMap_ (more in Chapter 10):

 ```js
 const Car = function() {